Skip to content

 DLL3 is a protein in the Notch pathway that is critical for the development and regulation of neuroendocrine versus epithelial cell differentiation in the lungs.
 In certain high grade neuroendocrine carcinomas including small cell lung cancer (SCLC), DLL3 is upregulated and specifically expressed on the cell surface.
 In contrast, DLL3 is absent or very rarely expressed on the surface of nonmalignant cells.
 Given the high specificity of DLL3 expression on cancer cells and the distinct mechanism of action, DLL3 represents a compelling target for treating SCLC and other DLL3+ solid tumors with targeted radiotherapy.

-Abdera plans to initiate a Phase 1 clinical of ABD-147 in small cell lung cancer (SCLC) and large cell neuroendocrine carcinoma (LCNEC) later this year.
+Abdera is enrolling patients in a Phase 1 clinical of ABD-147 in small cell lung cancer (SCLC) and large cell neuroendocrine carcinoma (LCNEC).
+For additional information, please visit clinicaltrials.gov/study/NCT06736418.

 SCLC and LCNEC